Generalized Permutation Framework for Testing Model Variable Significance

 \section{Abstract}

 A common problem in machine learning is determining if a variable significantly contributes to a model's prediction performance.
 This problem is aggravated for datasets, such as gene expression datasets, that suffer the worst case of dimensionality: a low number of observations along with a high number of possible explanatory variables.
-In such scenarios, traditional methods for testing variable statistical significance or constructing variable confidence intervals do not apply.
-To address these problems, we developed a novel permutation framework for testing the significance of variables in supervised models.
+In such scenarios, traditional methods for testing variable statistical significance or constructing variable confidence intervals may not apply.
+To address these problems, we developed a novel generalized permutation framework (GPF) for testing the significance of variables in supervised models.
 Our permutation framework has three main advantages.
 First, it is non-parametric and does not rely on distributional assumptions or asymptotic results.
-Second, it not only ranks model variables in terms of relative importance, but also tests for statistical significance of each variable.
-Third, it can test for the significance of the interaction between model variables.
-We applied this permutation framework to multi-class classification of the Iris flower dataset and of brain regions in RNA expression data, and using this framework showed variable-level statistical significance and interactions.
+Second, it is model agnostic and allows one to construct the null distribution for any metric of interest for a feature in a supervised model.
+Third, it can overcome co-linearity in high dimensional datasets and determine contribution of each variable.
+We demonstrate the performance of the generalized permutation framework on synthetic datasets versus existing methods, and then applied it to multi-class classification of brain regions in RNA expression data, and used this framework to show variable-level statistical significance and interactions.